-The cost of energy is still high so when temperatures drop many of us worry about whether we can afford to turn the heating on.
+The cost of energy is still painfully high so when temperatures drop, many of us worry about whether we can afford to turn the heating on.

-The good news is that when the mercury drops there may be extra help available for people who receive certain benefits or support from the government.
+The good news is that when the mercury drops, there may be extra financial help available for people who receive certain benefits or support from the government.

-Here we explain what Cold Weather Payments are, who’s eligible, and when you might receive them.
+Here we explain how Cold Weather Payments work, who’s eligible, and when you might receive them.

 What are Cold Weather Payments?

 Cold Weather Payments are a top-up benefit to help people on low incomes cover the cost of staying warm when the weather is freezing.
-Payments are made each time temperatures fall below freezing for seven consecutive days in the period between 1 November and 31 March each year.
+Payments are made each time temperatures fall below freezing for seven consecutive days in the period between 1 November and 31 March.

 The scheme applies to eligible people living in England, Northern Ireland and Wales.

-If you live in Scotland, there’s a different scheme called Winter Heating Payment.
-The eligibility criteria are the same as for the Cold Weather Payment scheme, but rather than getting paid whenever the temperature drops, you’ll get a one-off payment of £55.05 each year no matter how cold it is.
+If you live in Scotland, there’s a different scheme called the Winter Heating Payment.
+The eligibility criteria are the same as for the Cold Weather Payment scheme, but rather than getting paid whenever the temperature drops, you’ll get a one-off payment of £59.75 this year, no matter how cold it is.
 You can read more about this on mygov.scot.

 How much money do you get from Cold Weather Payments?